akado117/hello_world/README.md

 hello_world
 ===========

 5 crowns, a brief jump into the world of php app development.
 Using this as a "real world" learning experience and because creating things with code really is one of the greatest joys in life.

+hosted at fivecrowns.comze.com